The Spy, Politician, Diplomat, and Gardener

 "[Smithers is] as comfortable talking about [his career] as he is in explaining the behavior of wasps in a flower garden."

 And, Smither's followed certain basic principals to help ground him as he pursued the hobby of gardening.
-All gardeners could benefit from Smithers wise advise.
+All gardeners could benefit from Smithers's wise advice.
 He wrote:

 "[The garden] shall be a source of pleasure to the owner and his friends, not a burden and anxiety."